 More in-depth explanations of the importance of a low bottom bracket and a narrow Q-factor can be found in our article Best Kids Bikes: The Authoritative Buying Guide.

 With a minimum seat height of 25.8″, the Alpha Four is sized very similarly to our other favorite 24 inch bikes.
-It’s a great fit for kids with at least a 23″ inseam.
-Kids with inseam less 23″ would be better off on the 20-inch Prevelo Alpha Three.
+It’s a great fit for kids with at least a 23″ inseam, while kids with inseams less than 23″ would be better off on the 20-inch Prevelo Alpha Three.
 Refer to our bike sizing chart to see which size is best for your kid.

 The Alpha Four has a Shimano ALTUS 8-speed drivetrain with a gain ratio ranging from 2.2 to 6.8.
 Unlike WOOM and Islabikes, Prevelo has trigger rather than grip shifters.
 While there are pros and cons to each system, for kids old enough to ride a 24″ bike, it really comes down to personal preference.
 Grip shifters require kids to twist the shifter forward or back to shift, while trigger shifters require kids to use their pointer finger to shift up and their thumb to shift down.
 In general, although triggers require less effort to engage than grip shifters, kids need either a lot of practice or good hand-eye coordination to comfortably shift with a trigger shifter.